pmr123/Reinforcement_Learning_codes/README.md

 ## List of codes :-
-- Taxi problem using cross entropy method
+- Taxi-V3 problem using cross entropy method